February is Heart Month

 offering several free educational events and heart health screenings.

-West Plains Mayor Jack Pahlmann signed a proclamation declaring February
+West Plains Mayor Jack Pahlmann has signed a proclamation declaring February

 as Heart Month.